13 Best Fall Vacations in the US: From Foliage to Festivals

 The Smokey Mountains National Park is a designated Dark Sky Park, making it an excellent location for stargazing and astrophotography.

 Gatlinburg is a popular gateway town to the park and offers a wide range of lodging options, including hotels, cabins, and vacation rentals.
-It’s conveniently located near the park’s Sugarlands Visitor Center and provides easy access to popular park entrances.
+It’s located near the park’s Sugarlands Visitor Center and provides easy access to popular park entrances.

 Townsend is a quieter and more peaceful option, often referred to as the “Quiet Side of the Smokies.”
-It’s situated on the park’s western border and provides a serene atmosphere with cabins, campgrounds, and bed-and-breakfasts.
+It’s located on the park’s western border and provides a serene atmosphere with cabins, campgrounds, and bed-and-breakfasts.

 4. Aspen (Colorado)

 Aspen, Colorado, isn’t just a winter wonderland famous for its world-class skiing.
 It’s also one of the best fall vacations in the US.
-During the autumn, the rugged Rocky Mountains come alive with brilliant shades of gold, making it a great destination for those seeking gorgeous landscapes and great hiking trails.

-Aspen in mid-October is the best time to visit for a perfect fall getaway, in my opinion!
+Mid-October is the best time to visit for a perfect fall getaway, in my opinion!

 Marvel at the iconic Maroon Bells, two towering peaks reflected in a crystal-clear lake.
 This is one of the most photographed landscapes in the United States and is incredibly stunning in the fall.